-"At present, power plants are required to report their total emissions," says James Whetstone, head of NIST's Greenhouse Gas and Climate Science Measurements program, which is funding the SMSS project.
+"At present, power plants are required to report their total emissions," says James Whetstone, head of NIST's Greenhouse Gas Measurements program, which is funding the SMSS project.
 "But in the absence of a requirement to estimate the uncertainty of the emission measurements, it is very difficult to quantitatively assess the quality of the reported data."

 Determining exactly what the flow rate is within an individual smokestack (some are 10 meters in diameter), is "a tough measurement," Johnson says, both because of present metering technologies and because of an imperfect understanding of how gas velocity can vary by position in the stack.